agude/agude.github.io/_books/surface_detail.md

 {{ this_book }} reminded me of several other works:

-- The hacking-as-battle sequences echo The Detective's Tale in {{ hyperion }}; the virtual hells evoke the Shrike and its tree of pain.
+- The hacking-as-battle sequences echo The Detective's Tale in {{ hyperion }}.
+  The virtual hells evoke the Shrike and its tree of pain.
 Vatueil's battles parallel the soldier's fight through time against the Shrike.

 - Y'breq's quantum entanglement transfer recalls how the Bobs create copies in
   {{ bob1 }}.